Professor Sarah Parsons BSc, PhD

 - Related links

-Dr Sarah Parsons is Reader within Southampton Education School at the University of Southampton.
+Sarah Parsons is Professor of Autism and Inclusion within Southampton Education School at the University of Southampton.

 Sarah joined the School in 2011.
 She has significant research experience in disability related projects and particular interests in the use of innovative technologies for children with autism, the views and experiences of disabled children and their families, evidence-based practices in autism, and research ethics relating to children and young people.
 Sarah is especially interested in working in collaboration with others in the context of participatory design and inclusive research.
 Following a PhD in developmental psychology at the University of Nottingham, Sarah has led and managed research encompassing a range of methodological and analytical approaches, using qualitative and quantitative techniques, and is skilled in the development and application of child-centred methodologies for accessing the views of children with special educational needs.
 Sarah is regularly invited to national and international conferences to talk about her research including invitations to Russia, Kazakhstan, Monaco, Spain, Sweden and France.